Hope High School (Port Lavaca, Texas)

 Hope High School is a secondary alternative school located in Port Lavaca, Texas, in the Calhoun County Independent School District.
 The school serves all of CCISD, including the city of Port Lavaca and Calhoun County.
-In 2015, the school was rated "Met Alternative Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school was given an "A" by the Texas Education Agency.

 Hope High School is an alternative school and does not have school team sports; however, it does offer physical education, also known as PE.